Last Updated on June 15, 2025 by The Insurance Pros

 📣 Final Thoughts: Protect Your Home, Meet Legal Requirements

-Whether you’re buying a home, remodeling, or maintaining your property, installing the right smoke detectors in the right places is both a safety essential and a legal requirement in Michigan.
+Whether you’re buying a home, remodeling, or maintaining your property, installing the right smoke detectors in the right places is both a safety necessity and a legal requirement in Michigan.

 👉 Need help ensuring your home meets safety and insurance standards?